d-rep/URL-Shortener/README.md

     cd url-shortener-web
     mvn eclipse:eclipse -DdownloadSources=true -DdownloadJavadocs=true -Dwtpversion=2.0

 Then you will be able to import the projects into Eclipse.

-Alternatively, if you use _m2eclipse_, then you can simply click File -> Import... -> Existing Maven Projects.
+Click File -> Import -> General -> Existing Projects into Workspace -> Select root directory: the URL-Shortener location -> click Finish

+Then, in Eclipse, click Window -> Preferences -> Java -> Build Path -> Classpath Variables -> New
+Name: M2_REPO
+Path: the path to your local maven repository, such as ~/.m2/repository/

+Now you can go to the Servers view, and create a new Tomcat v6.0 Server.
+Then you'll be able to right-click the url-shortener-web project -> Run As -> Run on Server

 Technologies